zm-moon/welcome/documentation/aleo/02_hello.md

 - **README.md** having the skeleton of a README with instructions on how to compile.
 - **main.aleo** the main file of the source code.
+- **.env** stores the environment variable for the program, including the <b>NETWORK</b> and <b>PRIVATE_KEY</b> which is auto-generated when creating a new leo program
-- **program.json** containing the identification of the project in JSON format.
-Particularly, a dev address and its private key for the program.
+- **program.json** containing the identification of the project in JSON format and includes additional dependencies if added

 The main.aleo file should have contents like this: